gracecastelin/Grace-Impact-Portfolio/README.md

 - Portray an effective narrative of a social issue I am passionate about, especially within economic equity for marginalized communities.
 - Learn how to create unique graphs and charts.
 - Learn how to determine the best data visualization approach to a particular data  set of interest.
-- -Learn how to critique different displays of data that may be misrepresentative/misleading to the topic at hand.
+- Learn how to critique different displays of data that may be misrepresentative/misleading to the topic at hand.

 # Portfolio